 WMA Resolution on Criminalisation of Medical Practice

-Adopted as a Council Reolution by the 194th WMA Council Session, Bali, April 2013
+Adopted by the 194th WMA Council Session, Bali, April 2013 as Council Resolution,

 Doctors who commit criminal acts which are not part of patient care must remain as liable to sanctions as all other members of society.
 Serious abuses of medical practice must be subject to sanctions, usually through professional regulatory processes.

 Numerous attempts are made by governments to control physicians’ practice of medicine at local, regional and national levels worldwide.
 Physicians have seen attempts to:

 - Mandate medical procedures that are not indicated; and